kedacore/keda-docs/content/docs/1.4/concepts/external-scalers.md

 ```

 The `Scaler` interface defines 4 methods:
-- `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs and scaling to 1 happens if this returns true
+- `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs and scaling to 1 happens if this returns true.
 - `Close` is called to allow the scaler to clean up connections or other resources.
 - `GetMetricSpec` returns the target value for the HPA definition for the scaler.
-For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec)
+For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec).
 - `GetMetrics` returns the value of the metric referred to from `GetMetricSpec`.
-For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics)
+For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics).
 > Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates replicaCount based on metric value and target value.

 ### External Scaler GRPC interface